2022 Update: GDPR and CCTV cameras in vehicles – are you still compliant with data protection laws?

 The surveillance camera code of practice

-The Government’s Surveillance Camera Commissioner who regulates the use of CCTV has produced a code of practice for the use of surveillance cameras by organisations.
+The Government’s Biometrics and Surveillance Camera Commissioner who regulates the use of CCTV has recently revised its code of practice for the use of surveillance cameras by organisations.

 The twelve principles require that organisations:

 Be clear about the purpose of having these systems and review this purpose and need regularly

 Consider the privacy impact on individuals - usually this means completing a Privacy Impact Assessment so you have a record of your thinking